Red Alert (1977 film): Plot

 When a leak of superheated water inside the containment area of a nuclear power plant erupts, PROTEUS, the computer orders the sealing off the compound, trapping 14 men inside.
 The plant managers had been warned of erratic readings of the core pressure prior to the emergency, but disregarded them, knowing that they would be changing the fuel rods the next day.

 As the core temperature rises, and pressure drops, the reactor's managers realize that they are facing a possibility of a core meltdown, or even an explosion given the presence of combustible gases.
 Backup systems, meant to contain the situation, fail.
-Authorities call in “Commander” Stone, who in turn call in an emergency team of investigators led by Frank Bolen (William Devane).
-Bolen is dependable, mostly because the loss of his wife and son have allowed him to become fully focused on his job.
+Authorities call in “Commander” Stone, who in turn call in an emergency team of investigators led by Frank Brolen (William Devane).
+Brolen is dependable, mostly because the loss of his wife and son have allowed him to become fully focused on his job.

-Bolen and Wyche arrive at the plant, and immediately clash with Commander Stone.
+Brolen and Wyche arrive at the plant, and immediately clash with Commander Stone.
 Relying on PROTEUS, Stone discounts sabotage as a cause of the accident, believing human error as the more likely cause.
-In contrast, Bolen considers sabotage a better explanation for both the initial emergency and the failure of the backup systems.
+In contrast, Brolen considers sabotage a better explanation for both the initial emergency and the failure of the backup systems.